Satmar: Transylvania

-Chananya Yom Tov Lipa Teitelbaum was the Grand Rebbe of the Sighet Hasidic dynasty.
-He died in 1904, and was succeeded by his oldest son, Chaim Tzvi Teitelbaum.
+Chananya Yom Tov Lipa Teitelbaum was the Sigeter Grand Rebbe.
+He died in 1904 and was succeeded by his oldest son, Chaim Tzvi Teitelbaum.

-A few Sighet Hasidim preferred his second son, Joel, as their leader.
-Joel Teitelbaum left the town of Máramarossziget, and, on 8 September 1905, he settled in Szatmárnémeti (in Yiddish: Satmar).
-His Sighet supporters followed him, and he began to attract a following.
+A few Sigeter Hasidim preferred his second son, Joel, as their leader.
+Joel Teitelbaum left the town of Máramarossziget (now Sighetu Marmației, Romania), and, on 8 September 1905, he settled in Szatmárnémeti (in Yiddish: Satmar).
+His Sigeter supporters followed him, and he began to attract a following.
 Hungarian journalist Dezső Schön, who researched the Teitelbaum rabbis in the 1930s, wrote that Teitelbaum started referring to himself as the "Rebbe of Satmar" at that time.

 Teitelbaum's power base grew with the years.
 In 1911, he received his first rabbinical post as chief rabbi of Ilosva.
 In 1921, the northeastern regions of Hungary were ceded to Czechoslovakia and Romania, under the terms of the Treaty of Trianon.
 This area was densely populated with a segment of Orthodox Jewry known as Unterlander Jews.
 Many Sziget Hasidim, unable to regularly visit Chaim Tzvi's court, turned to Joel Teitelbaum instead.

 In 1925, Teitelbaum was appointed chief rabbi of Carei (Nagykároly).
 On 21 January 1926, Chaim Tzvi died unexpectedly, leaving his twelve-year-old son Yekusiel Yehuda to succeed him.
 Their mother emphasized Joel as successor, her grandson being too young for the position, and Joel returned to Sziget.
 However, Chaim Tzvi's followers would only accept Joel as a trustee-leader until Yekusiel became old enough.
 Although Teitelbaum was highly regarded, he was not well-liked there.
 Under these conditions, Teitelbaum would have become the dynasty's head in all but name, which was nevertheless unacceptable for him and his mother, and they left Sziget again.
 In 1928, Teitelbaum was elected as chief rabbi of Szatmárnémeti itself.
 The appointment resulted in bitter strife within the Jewish community, and he only accepted the post in 1934.

 Teitelbaum rose to become a prominent figure in strictly Orthodox circles, leading an uncompromisingly conservative line against modernization.
 Among other issues, he was a fierce opponent of Zionism and Agudath Israel.

-The Nazis commenced the wholesale murder of the Jewish population of Hungary in 1944.
-The German Army occupied Hungary on March 19, 1944 and deportations to the concentration camps ensued.
+The Nazis commenced the mass murder of the Jewish population of Hungary in 1944.
+The German Army occupied Hungary on March 19, 1944, and deportations to the death camps ensued.
 Teitelbaum sought to re-assure his followers that by the merit of their religiosity they would be saved.
 His followers paid a huge ransom to have him included in the passenger list of the Kastner train.
 Teitelbaum reached Switzerland on the night of 7–8 December 1944, and soon after immigrated to Mandatory Palestine.
 Many Satmar Jews perished.